Normalized Yamabe flow on manifolds with bounded geometry: Abstract

 \section{Abstract}

-The goal of this paper is to study a curvature normalized Yamabe flow on a non-compact complete Riemannian manifold with a fibered boundary metric $g_{\Phi}$.
-Examples of such spaces include special cases of non-abelian magnetic monopoles, gravitational instantons and products of asymptotically conical with closed manifolds.
-Assuming negative scalar curvature $\scal(g_{\Phi})$, we prove long-time existence and convergence of the flow.
-Our work extends the results of Su\'{a}rez-Serrato and Tapie to a non compact setting.
+The goal of this paper is to study Yamabe flow on a complete Riemannian manifold of bounded geometry with possibly infinite volume.
+In case of infinite volume, standard volume normalization of the Yamabe flow fails and the flow may not converge.
+Instead, we consider a curvature normalized Yamabe flow, and assuming negative scalar curvature, prove its long-time existence and convergence.
+This extends the results of Su\'arez-Serrato and Tapie to a non-compact setting.
+In the appendix we specify our analysis to a particular example of manifolds with bounded geometry, namely manifolds with fibered boundary metric.
+In this case we obtain stronger estimates for the short time solution using microlocal methods.